 - How To Add WooCommerce WordPress Categories

-Unlike other POD sites, you will have the buyer’s contact information so you can keep in touch with them to offer them specials for future sales.
+Unlike other POD sites, you will have the buyer’s contact information to keep in touch with them to offer them specials for future sales.

-If you are interested in selling prints of your artwork on your WordPress website take a look into Printful to see how easy it is to get started.
+If you are interested in selling prints of your artwork on your WordPress website, look into Printful to see how easy it is to get started.